30 Productive Sunday Journal Prompts to Kickstart the Week

 Reflection and closure

-By journaling on a Sunday, you can gain closure for the week, celebrate your wins, acknowledge lessons learned, and let go of anything that no longer serves you.
+By journaling on Sunday, you can reflect on the week, celebrate your successes, learn from mistakes, and let go of anything that doesn’t help you anymore.

 Intention setting